cooksiecooks/videoindexer-scriptix/README.md

 The PowerShell script included in this repo will deploy a set of Azure resources that integrate the Microsoft Video Indexer service with Zoom Media's speech-to-text service.
 This script can be easily updated to work with other transcription service providers to cover a broader range of languages.

 ## Deployment
 Please ensure that you are logged into your Azure environment first in PowerShell using a command such as "Connect-AzAccount".
+If Az Module isn't installed to your PC/Desktop machine, you may run .\installAzModule.ps1

 Next we can deploy the required resources using the deploy.ps1 script: